Best Vacuum Cleaner Australia: Top-Rated Buying Guide 2020

 Bosch Universal Vac 15

 After our team of testers were done testing the Bosch Universal Vac 15, they were stunned at the affordable price range.
 With a floor cleaning head which can universally pick up wet and dry debris, it isn’t hard to see how this vacuum from German-based Bosch got its name.
 This vacuum also boasts zero maintenance as the filters never need to be changed.
-The presence of an in-built cartridge helps in this regard.
 A 15-litre tank capacity and a blow

 Hoover Enigma 2000W Wet & Dry